-- Approximately \$1.3 billion invested in liquid, short-term investments and cash - Average duration of the fixed maturity securities and short-term investments is 3.6 years
+- Approximately \$1.3 billion invested in liquid, short-term investments and cash - Average duration of the fixed maturity securities and short-term investments is 3.8 years

 - 1. Includes securities purchased or obtained as part of loss mitigation or other risk management strategies. - 2.
 Ratings generally reflect the lower of the Moody's or S&P classifications except for bonds purchased for loss mitigation or other risk management strategies, which use internal ratings classifications.
 Sound Point and other invested assets are not rated. - 3.
-Included in the AAA category are short-term securities and cash. - 4.
-Primarily includes contingent value instruments (CVIs) received in connection with the 2022 Puerto Rico Resolutions.
-These securities are not rated. - 5.
-Includes only those non-rated securities that are fixed maturity securities, available-for-sale.
+Includes short-term securities and cash. - Primarily includes contingent value instruments (CVIs) received in connection with the 2022 resolution of certain defaulting Puerto Rico exposures.
+These securities are not rated.
+Includes only those non-rated securities that are fixed maturity securities, available-for-sale. - 15 ASSURED GUARANTY INC.